 Do I have to stop my blood thinners?

-Unless otherwise instructed by your doctor do not stop your blood thinners.
+Unless otherwise instructed by your doctor, do not stop taking blood thinners.

 What should I wear?

 If the site is on your face, please come without makeup or earrings.
 Wear comfortable clothes and shoes.
-A button down shirt is advised so that in the event the shirt needs to be removed, it will not have to be pulled over the bandaged face.
+A button-down shirt is advised.
+In the event the shirt needs to be removed, it will not have to be pulled over the bandaged face.
 If the site is on the leg, wear loose pants that can be pulled up.
-If the site is on the back, wear a button down shirt without an undershirt.
+If the site is on the back, wear a button-down shirt without an undershirt.
 If the site is on the hand or arm, do not wear jewelry such as rings or watches.

 How should I get to and from the appointment?

-Ideally, if the surgical site is on your face, you should arrange for someone other than yourself to drive.
-This is due to concerns about swelling around the eyes which can occur and may impede your visual field temporarily.
-We are also metro-accessible (Foggy bottom metro is closest about 6 blocks) and many patients find this most convenient.
-There is parking in the building (alley right before the building) for $23 a day
+If the surgical site is on your face, you should arrange for someone to drive you.
+This is due to concerns that swelling around the eyes may occur and could impede your visual field temporarily.
+We are also metro-accessible.
+Foggy Bottom metro is about six blocks away, and many patients find this option convenient.
+There is parking in the alley just before our building, for $23 a day.

 Is it going to hurt?

-Most patients are surprised at how little the whole process actually hurts.
-There is a small stick with a tiny needle to numb the area and very minimal discomfort, after that initial numbing.
-After the surgery, if there is any discomfort, over-the-counter ibuprofen or acetaminophen are typically all that are needed.
-When appropriate, prescription pain medications are given in case more discomfort occurs.
+Most patients are surprised at how little the whole process hurts.
+There is a small stick with a tiny needle to numb the area, and very minimal discomfort after initial numbing.
+Following surgery, if there is discomfort, it can generally be managed effectively with over-the-counter ibuprofen or acetaminophen.
+When appropriate, stronger pain medications are prescribed.

 How long will the whole procedure take?

 Plan on being with us the entire day.
-Most patients are finished within 3-5 hours, however, this is not guaranteed.
-The vast majority of the time is spent in the waiting room.
-Many patients bring laptops to work/watch movies, others bring a good book.
-There are many magazines in the office as well.
+Most patients are finished within three to five hours.
+However, this is not guaranteed.
+Most of your time is spent in the waiting room while tissue samples area processed and analyzed.
+Many patients bring laptops, so they may work or watch movies; others bring a good book.
+There are many magazines in the office, as well.

 How many stages will it take to remove my cancer?

-On average, 1-3 stages, but there are many times that more are required.
-Please understand that many tumors have microscopic "roots" or "extensions" that need to be meticulously tracked and removed with numerous stages.
+On average, the procedure is completed in one to three stages, but there are cases where more are required.
+Please understand that many tumors have microscopic roots or extensions that must be meticulously tracked and removed with multiple stages.

 Will I have stitches?

-Some wounds require reconstruction or repair while others are best left open to heal. every wound is unique and often times the method of repair is not known until the cancer is completely removed.
-Different repair methods include a simple side-to-side closure, flaps, and grafts.
-We are trained not only in Mohs surgery but also in wound reconstruction.
-The reconstruction is performed immediately after the Mohs surgery on the same day.
+Some wounds require reconstruction or repair, while others are left open to heal.
+Each wound is unique and often the method of repair is not determined until the cancer is completely removed.
+Repair methods include a simple side-to-side closure, flaps, and grafts.
+Our team is well-trained in wound reconstruction, as well as Mohs surgery.
+Reconstruction is performed immediately after the Mohs procedure, on the same day.

 Do I need to see a plastic surgeon?

-In this practice, the vast majority of Mohs surgery wounds are repaired by the Mohs surgeons.
+In this practice, most Mohs surgery wounds are repaired by the Mohs surgeons.
 Reconstruction is part of our fellowship training.
 However, there are certain unique circumstances that do require involving ENT or plastic surgery colleagues.
 If you believe that you need or want a plastic surgeon to perform your repair and you are being referred to our office from another dermatologist, please inform our surgical coordinator.
-You will also most likely need a consultation visit both with our office and the plastic surgeon so that the coordination can be done properly.
+You will most likely need to schedule a consultation the plastic surgeon as well as our office, so that the services can be coordinated properly.

 What should I do after the surgery?